mechmotum/cyipopt/README.rst

-**This repository was forked from https://bitbucket.org/amitibo/cyipopt and is now considered the primary repository.** The fork includes a SciPy-style interface, ability to handle exceptions in the callback functions, and docker container for easy usage.
+**This repository was forked from https://bitbucket.org/amitibo/cyipopt and is now considered the primary repository.** The fork includes a SciPy-style interface and ability to handle exceptions in the callback functions.

 Installation
 ============